jsbisht/aws-developer-associate/route53.md

 Resource records can be created in the Private Hosted Zone, which are resolvable within the VPCs.

-    Create public hosted zone when you want access to resource records from VPC but not from public internet.
+    Create private hosted zone when you want access to resource records from VPC but not from public internet.

 ### Considerations